 - compare products and services

-- access new and improved services.
+- access better value and improved services

 Who’s involved in Consumer Data Right?

 The data transfer is done between the providers, but the Australian Government has designed and oversees the system to ensure it is safe and secure for consumers.
 Providers must go through a rigorous process to become accredited to provide Consumer Data Right services to you.
 The Australian Competition and Consumer Commission (ACCC) manages this process.

 If you’re a provider interested in offering services under Consumer Data Right or you need to register as a data holder, visit our For providers section.

 Consumer Data Right has been introduced in banking.
 This means you can choose to share your existing banking data (for example, your transaction history, interest rate and account balances) with a prospective bank or Consumer Data Right-accredited finance-related app or website.

 Vinnie’s story shows you how Consumer Data Right can be used to get a mortgage quickly and easily.
 This is just one example of how Consumer Data Right will benefit consumers.